puppetlabs/puppet-docs/source/pe/3.2/external_ca.markdown

 1. Refer to [Locating the PuppetDB Certificate and Security Credentials](#locating-the-puppetdb-certificate-and-security-credentials) and replace the files.

- >**WARNING**: Be sure you replace `/etc/puppetlabs/puppetdb/ssl/public.pem` with your master's cert——not your master's public key.
+ >**WARNING**: Be sure you replace `/etc/puppetlabs/puppetdb/ssl/public.pem` with your master's cert---not your master's public key.

 2. Run `service pe-puppetdb restart`.
 3. Run puppet.